Ivan Šunjić

 Ivan Šunjić (born 9 October 1996) is a Bosnian professional footballer who plays as a defensive midfielder for Cyprus First Division club Pafos and the Bosnia and Herzegovina national team.

 Šunjić previously played for Dinamo Zagreb and Lokomotiva in Croatia, before joining English club Birmingham City in 2019.
 He spent the 2022–23 season on loan to Bundesliga club Hertha BSC, and was released at the end of the 2023–24 season.
+Following his release from Birmingham City, Šunjić joined the Cypriot club Pafos in August 2024, helping the club to achieve their first league title in his debut season.

-Šunjić was born in Bosnia and Herzegovina, and emigrated to Croatia as a young child.
+Šunjić is of Croat descent and was born in Bosnia and Herzegovina, but emigrated to Croatia as a young child.
 He played for Croatia's youth teams from under-16 to under-21 level and played once for the senior team in 2017.
 In 2024, Šunjić switched his allegiance to Bosnia and Herzegovina.
+He has earned 15 caps since, and has represented the nation at the 2026 FIFA World Cup.

 Early life

-Šunjić was born on 9 October 1996 in Zenica, Bosnia and Herzegovina.
+Šunjić, an ethnic Croat, was born on 9 October 1996 in Zenica, Bosnia and Herzegovina.
 He and his family – father Jozo, mother Aleksandra, and older brother Nikola – moved from their home in Kakanj to Zagreb, Croatia, in 2000.

 Club career

 Early career

 Šunjić began his football career in the youth ranks of NK Špansko.
 He moved to NK Zagreb in 2009, and joined Dinamo Zagreb at cadet level in 2012.

 The 18-year-old Šunjić made his senior debut for Dinamo Zagreb on 10 May 2014, replacing Ante Ćorić after 59 minutes of a 2–1 away defeat against Istra in the Prva NL, straight after Jozo Šimunović had been sent off and Istra had tied the scores via the ensuing penalty.
 With the league title already secured, Dinamo fielded a weakened side for the match, with many of the regular first-team players rested between the two legs of the 2014 Cup Final.
 He helped Dinamo II gain promotion from the Tréca NL in 2014–15 and played regularly for them in the Druga NL, but his first-team involvement was limited to 25 minutes in an early round of the 2015–16 Croatian Cup before he moved on.

 Lokomotiva Zagreb

 After appearing only for the reserves, he joined Lokomotiva on 10 February 2016.
 On 13 May 2017, he scored his first goal for the club in the dying minutes of a 2–0 league victory over Inter Zaprešić.

 Ahead of the 2017–18 season, Šunjić was named club captain.
 On 15 September, he scored the winning goal in the final minutes of a 1–0 league victory against Cibalia.
 On 12 February 2018, Šunjić rejoined Dinamo Zagreb and signed a contract until 15 June 2023.
 However, at the same time, he moved to Lokomotiva on loan for the rest of the season.